-The results of the ISO Grid reliability analysis, which are discussed in detail within the Area Report, indicate that the Generating Facility does not contribute to any overloads under normal, single contingency, and multiple contingency conditions.
-Accordingly, no upgrades to the ISO Grid were assigned to the Generating Facility.
+The results of the ISO Grid reliability analysis indicate that the Generating Facility contributes to overloads under normal, and/or single contingency, and/or multiple contingency conditions.
+For details of the analysis and overload level please refer to the iii.
+Subsynchronous Interaction Evaluations